94kayla/reverse-interview/README.md

 - Are there any specific goals for me?
   - What's the junior/senior balance of the team? (and are there plans to change it)
 - What does the onboarding look like?
   - How much freedom for decision making do individual developers have?
 - What are the expected/core work hours?
 - What is your definition of success for this role?
   - What do you expect me to accomplish in the first 1 month/3 months?
-- How will you evaluate my performance at the end of the trial period?
 - What does a typical day/week look like in this role?
 - Do you have any concerns about my application?
 - Tell me about who I would be working most closely with.